USB Host Board – Keyboard Software

 RS232 Port Configuration

 You can now set the serial port to RS232 negative logic.
 This will enable you to connect the board directly to serial ports that support the RS232 negative logic format.
+WARNING: If you activate RS232 mode you can no longer revert the Host Board back to TTL – reinstalling serial software does not work.

 There are a few important points to bear in mind